mochiakku/CS-506-Final-Project/README.md

 # CS 506 Final Project: Predicting Housing Prices Using Real Estate Data
+- Description
-- Description: The project aims to predict housing prices based on the size of the house, location, number of rooms, proximity to amenities, and neighborhood characteristics.
+  - The project aims to predict housing prices based on the size of the house, location, number of rooms, proximity to amenities, and neighborhood characteristics.
 This will be done using both traditional regression models and more machine learning techniques.
 Additionally, the project will explore the impact of listing descriptions on prices using sentiment analysis, and segment neighborhoods using clustering methods.
-- Goal:
+- Goal
   - Develop accurate housing price prediction models using both traditional regression and advanced machine learning techniques
   - Analyze the impact of listing descriptions on house prices through sentiment analysis
   - Identify and categorize neighborhood segments using clustering methods
   - Create an interpretable and practical tool for real estate price estimation

-- Dataset Description:
+- Dataset Description
   - The primary dataset consists of Boston housing listings collected from Redfin and stored in processed_listings.csv.
 Key features include:
     - Unique listing identifiers